-The Department of Electrical Engineering offers graduate programs leading to the degree of Master of Science (M.S.), the graduate professional degree of Electrical Engineer (E.E.), and the degrees of Doctor of Engineering Science (Eng.Sc.D.) and Doctor of Philosophy (Ph.D.).
+The Department of Electrical Engineering offers graduate programs leading to the degree of Master of Science (M.S.), and the degrees of Doctor of Engineering Science (Eng.Sc.D.) and Doctor of Philosophy (Ph.D.).
 The Graduate Record Examination (General Test only) is required of all applicants except special students.
 An undergraduate grade-point average equivalent to B or better from an institution comparable to Columbia is expected.

 Applicants who, for good reasons, are unable to submit GRE test results by the deadline date but whose undergraduate record is clearly superior may file an application without the GRE scores.
 An explanatory note should be added to ensure that the application will be processed even while incomplete.
 If the candidate’s admissibility is clear, the decision may be made without the GRE scores; otherwise, it may be deferred until the scores are received.